 6. Save money by finding a cheaper venue that reflects your style

-Although fancy wedding venues and elaborate food are often at top of a bride and groom's to-do list for the wedding day, remember why you're having the wedding - to celebrate your love with the closest people in your lives!
+Although fancy wedding venues and elaborate food are often at top of a bride and groom's to-do list for the wedding day, remember the main reason why you're having the wedding.
+The goal is to celebrate your love with the closest people in your lives!
 While you want the day to be beautiful, you don't want it to break your bank, either.
 Be sure to consider how many guests will be attending, as well as how your venue will meet everyone's needs.

 7. Be creative with your seating arrangements